 How To Use Shaving Cream Like A Barber

 - Fill your sink with hot water and properly soak your shaving brush.
-This will soften the bristles in the brush, fills the bristles with water and gets it ready for the cream.
+This will soften the bristles in the brush, and also fills the bristles with water and gets it ready for the cream.
 You can also skip using the brush and simply apply the cream by hand.

 - Wash your face and especially the bristles with hot water as the first stage in the process of softening them up.
 Now in the ideal world you should either steam your stubble, or wrap it in a hot towel as they do in the barbers.
 I basically combine two activities which does the same job.
 I have a nice hot shower in the morning, which creates steam, and then I shave.
 Let's face it few people have time to prepare a hot towel first thing in the morning.

 - Now you can either load up your brush with cream, or simply apply the cream to your face.
 If using a brush a little will go a very long way.
-I am old-fashioned and I like to lather my shaving cream, in a shaving mug with my badger bristle brush.
+I am old-fashioned and I still like to lather my shaving cream, in a shaving mug with my badger bristle brush.
 It makes the most amazing lather if you have the time and patience to do that.
 When it looks like whipped cream it is good to use.

 - Now apply the cream to the face, and really use the brush to get into the stubble.
 Many people rush this part, but I urge you not to do that.
 Using circular motions you want all of the skin covered and the skin fully lubricated for the arrival of the razor.
 It really does make for a much smoother shave.

 The video below, shows you step by step, how to actually create a good lather using a shaving cream and brush.
 Just remember though this can simple be applied directly by hand.

 What Are the Best Shaving Creams?